Baltic Event Co-Production Market

 It should be a film full of storytelling joy that captivates and speaks to children.
 The goal is a dynamic set, often with two cameras and lighting through windows and with practical effects, to create a free and open space to work in, capturing spontaneous and genuine moments with the children.
 The viewer does not just become an observer but gets to run with the children and join in their journey of discovery.

 The mischievous tone of Roald Dahl's "Matilda" is also a source of inspiration.
-Even in the most serious situations, there should be room for humour – such as when the priest at the funeral of Steinar’s mother bursts into false falsetto during a hymn.
+Even in the most serious situations, there should be room for humour – such as when the priest at the funeral of Steinar's mother bursts into false falsetto during a hymn.
 I will also use voice-over as an important artistic move in this film.
 I want to depict the world as Sara experiences it – alive and unpredictable.
-In carefully selected places, I will break the “fourth wall” and let Sara address the camera (and the audience) directly and confide her secrets.
+In carefully selected places, I will break the 'fourth wall' and let Sara address the camera (and the audience) directly and confide her secrets.
 Here she also shares many of her subtle perspectives with wit and humour.

 The Norwegian film "Jørgen + Anne = sant" is a good reference when it comes to style and energy.
 Lasse Hallström's film "My Life as a Dog" is an important reference in terms of how to balance melancholy and seriousness with humour and charm.
 I will use the seasons as a clear visual gesture to show that time is passing.
 At the start of the film, it is autumn, and we follow the family through the winter, until it begins to approach spring.
 Christmas also becomes important in this story – here the great upheavals in the family's life will become extra clear.

-Screenwiter's note
+Producer's note

 Subjects: